How May Mobility’s autonomous shuttle ambitions backfired

 Malek, like Olson, came from the autonomous car industry.
 At GM Ventures, she oversaw the relationship with then-startup Cruise, which is now developing GM’s driverless car platform.
 Steve Vozar, May’s other cofounder and chief technical officer, was also a member of Ford’s driverless vehicle program and directed the University of Michigan’s APRIL robotics laboratory.

-From the start, May’s aim was to deploy implementations of autonomous driving technology in the real world, with an emphasis on what’s possible today as opposed to 5 or 10 years into the future.
+From the start, May’s aim was to deploy autonomous driving technology in the real world, with an emphasis on what’s possible today as opposed to 5 or 10 years into the future.
 In alignment with that goal, the company targeted customers with fixed-route transportation needs in geofenced, easily mappable business districts, campuses, and closed residential communities.

 “We’ve seen the Ford, Toyota, and GM experiences up close,” Olson told TechCrunch in an August 2017 interview.
 “Like the other big companies in this space … they’re all after the transportation market as a whole.
 This is the $4 trillion problem of transportation on demand, think autonomous Uber.
-[W]e think that by getting out into the real world, we can not only build a successful business, but we can turn on a flow of data and operational know-how that will help us move and improve our systems faster than the [original equipment manufacturers] which are in R&D mode.”
+We think that by getting out into the real world, we can not only build a successful business, but we can turn on a flow of data and operational know-how that will help us move and improve our systems faster than the [original equipment manufacturers] which are in R&D mode.”

 May chose not to design vehicles itself but instead focused on software, low-level electromechanical systems, and sensors while sourcing and building upon third-party hardware.
 Its “secret sauce” was ostensibly a set of algorithms the company called Multi-Policy Decision Making, work on which began in Olson’s lab.
 Instead of training the system by feeding it data representing many different scenarios and teaching it to react to those scenarios, May’s software was designed to understand situations and predict what’s happening on an agent-by-agent basis.